markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Somebody will tell you that there's no point troubling users with small bits functionality which don't show the whole journey, that it's a waste of time and money.

 How?
-Somebody possibly even some users will tell you that there's no point looking at the new system until it has their real data in it, or until when they press the "launch missile" button something actually happens.
+Some users will tell you that there's no point looking at the new system until it has their real data in it.
+Or they might not want to see ituntil when they press the "launch missile" (or commercial equivalent) button and something actually happens.

 How?
 Somebody will tell you that test servers are expensive.